amwolff/google-gtfs-realtime-tools/README.md

 Live Transit Updates is a feature within Google Maps that provides users with realtime transit information.
 GTFS Realtime is a data exchange format consumed by Google Transit APIs.
-The code here aim to make it easier to push or make Google fetch such feed, enabling the feature.
+The code here aims to make it easier to push or make Google fetch such feed, enabling the feature.

 ## Getting started